cdot/Squirrel/README.md

    - Reminders for when you think passwords need to be changed
    - Built-in random password generator
    - Export to, or import from, JSON
-   - Uses a "cloud store" to synchronise your safe between multiple computers.
+   - Implemented entirely in industry-standard HTML5 Javascript and jQuery

 ## Security risks

 In the past browsers have often been highlighted as the source of security problems.
-As a result, modern browsers are very well designed and, if used properly, offer a very secure environment in which to run software.
+As a result, modern browsers are under constant scrutiny and are very well designed.
+If used properly, they offer a very secure environment in which to run software.

 Squirrel doesn't store your password, nor does it transmit your password over the internet.
-Is it extremely difficult to extract your password from your stored data.
-If you forget your password, no-one can help you, so don't forget it.
+Is it extremely difficult to extract your password from your stored data (if you forget your password, no-one can help you, so don't forget it).
+So the major risks you should be aware of are:
+- compromised browser (someone has installed a hacked version of the browser)
+- compromised operating system
+- compromised software source (the place you got Squirrel has been hacked)
+- man-in-the-middle attacks, which have compromised the code

+These are basically all the same risks all other online tools face.

 ## Some tips on passwords